-O’Connell, whose day job is as an administrator for London and Dublin-based Smith & Williamson (now known as Evelyn Partners), granted a no-holds-barred interview to explain the dramatic and downright confusing circumstances that led to the demise of the team after months of turmoil.
+The Irishman, who led the administration process of Caterham on behalf of London and Dublin-based Smith & Williamson (now known as Evelyn Partners), granted a no-holds-barred interview to PlanetF1.com to explain the dramatic and downright confusing circumstances that led to the demise of the team after months of turmoil.

-Surprisingly, O’Connell wasn’t much of a Formula 1 fan prior to taking over at the helm of a team.
+Surprisingly, O’Connell wasn’t much of a Formula 1 fan prior to taking over at the helm of the team.

 “It was never a sport I was hugely enthusiastic about,” he laughed as we began our chat about that tumultuous period in his life.

 Having said that, O’Connell had done some prior restructuring work in F1, and the motor racing world generally, before being called in to get involved with Caterham.

-A bit of backstory is required here in order to understand how a London and Dublin-based accountant suddenly found himself in charge at Caterham as they struggled for survival.
+A bit of backstory is required here in order to understand how the accountant suddenly found himself in charge at Caterham as they struggled for survival.